yatin-kapur/cli-todo/README.md

 ```

 ## How to Use
-Just run `todo -h`, it's super easy to work with
+Just run `todo --help`, it's super easy to work with

 ![example](example.png)